 The term blog tends to carry connotations of informality and casual standards.
 While some contents of Travail Journal are casual, conversational, or opinion based, much of it is researched, composed, and revised with more formal standards.
-The founder and primary content generator, Spencer Taylor, holds a Master of Fine Arts in Creative Writing, the studies for which incorporated academic composition in script-writing, literature, and nonfiction.
-Taylor also holds a self designed Bachelor of Arts entitled Medium Fusion, emphasizing studies of the interaction between communication mediums including writing, film, and music.
+The founder and primary content generator, Spencer Taylor, holds a Master of Fine Arts in Creative Writing, the studies for which included academic composition in script-writing, literature, and nonfiction.
+Taylor also holds a self designed Bachelor of Arts entitled Medium Fusion, emphasizing studies of the interaction and overlap between communication mediums including writing, film, and music.
 Additionally, contributing writers have notable expertise in their content area in terms of education, experience, or professional success.

 About the Travail Journal logo and name:

 Just as Travail Journal emphasizes the exploration of overlapping subjects, presentation styles, mediums, and cultures, the logo represents the overlapping cultures that influence the creation of the journal.
 The T at the center of the logo standing for Travail Journal, is stylized in Celtic knotting and encircled by a Celtic knotted ring.
 The text encircling the entire logo that reads “Travail Journal” is a visually exaggerated version of a traditional Celtic font.
 The journal’s founder, Spencer Taylor, has Irish familial ancestry from the town of Taum, in County Galway, Ireland.